 On the plus side, the interior looks better than ever with plastic quality that makes the Alfa Romeo and Lotus look pretty shameful.
 You can choose from a variety of seat styles, upholstery and trim finishes that let you get everything looking and feeling exactly how you want, although options are not cheap.

-Options such as £1,010 adaptive dampers – which let you adjust the suspension to be firm and sporty or soft and comfortable – and the £2,000 PDK automatic gearbox make the Boxster an even better all rounder.
+Expensive options such as adaptive dampers – which let you adjust the suspension to be firm and sporty or soft and comfortable – and the PDK automatic gearbox make the Boxster an even better all-rounder, if you’re prepared to stump up the cash.

-It’s a have-your-cake-and-eat-it type of a car.
-It doesn’t ask you to make too many compromises, but when the right road presents itself there aren’t many cars you’d rather be in.
+The Porsche 718 Boxster is a have-your-cake-and-eat-it type of a car, then.
+It doesn’t ask you to make too many compromises, and when the right road presents itself there aren’t many cars you’d rather be in.